rfruesmer/jsms/README.md

 ## Usage

-Coming soon ... please refer to JSDoc comments and tests for now.
+Coming soon ... please refer to the JSDoc comments and tests for now.

 ## Contribution

-Please keep in mind that this project is still in alpha state, but if you find something important missing or not working right in your use case, don't hesitate to open an issue or sending me a pull request.
+Please keep in mind that this project is still in alpha state, but if you find something important missing or not working right in your use case, don't hesitate and feel free to open an issue or to send me a pull request.